SL041093/Academic-Website/content/project/example-1/index.Rmd

 <span style="font-size: medium;">An alternative approach involves reconfiguring the layout or arrangement of processes within the ED to accommodate different types of patients.
 This strategic adjustment can also address bottlenecks in processes, leading to a reduction in patients' length of stay and the overall improvement of flow.
 Experimenting with this approach through simulation can be considered as part of future research endeavors.</span>

 <span style="font-size: medium;">Eliminating bottlenecks represents just one of the various options available to the ED for enhancing process efficiency.
 By concurrently recognizing and minimizing waste, reducing non-value-added activities, instigating changes through continuous improvement initiatives, fostering staff awareness of Lean concepts, and prioritizing customer value, the ED can establish a seamless flow.</span>

+**REFERENCES**

+1. Abeidi, N., Turkyilmaz, A., & Uysal, O. (2018, January).
+A process improvement study in an emergency department using lean methodology.
+In Proceedings of the International Conference on Industrial Engineering and Operations Management (Vol. 2018, No. JUL, pp. 864-875).

+2. Elamir, H. (2018).
+Improving patient flow through applying lean concepts to emergency department.
+Leadership in Health Services, 31(3), 293-309.

+3. Kabirinaeini, M., Jamali, H., & Elahi, Z. (2023).
+A Framework for Implementing Lean Management in the Hospital Emergency Department.
+Trends in Medical Sciences, 3(2).

+4. Sánchez, M., Suárez, M., Asenjo, M., & Bragulat, E. (2018).
+Improvement of emergency department patient flow using lean thinking.
+International Journal for Quality in Health Care, 30(4), 250-256. https://doi.org/10.1093/intqhc/mzy017

+5. Souza, D. L., Korzenowski, A. L., Alvarado, M. M., Sperafico, J. H., Ackermann, A. E. F., Mareth, T., & Scavarda, A. J. (2021, June).
+A systematic review on lean applications in emergency departments.
+In Healthcare (Vol. 9, No. 6, p.
+763).
+MDPI.

+6. Uppal, R., Natale, J., Liszka, A., Wang, S., & Taylor, J. (2012).
+Process improvement at a newly established emergency department: A Kaizen approach.
+In IIE Annual Conference.
+Proceedings (p.
+1).
+Institute of Industrial and Systems Engineers (IISE).